Walters8657/myNextSite/README.md

-## Personal website for and by Michael Walters using Next.js
+## [Personal website](https://michaelwalters.dev) for and by Michael Walters using Next.js

 ### Todo
-- Better home page project arrows
-- Move global functions ()
+- Move global functions
 - Widgets
     - Weather
     - Metronome